 The preparation of financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the application of accounting policies, the reported amounts of assets, liabilities, revenue and expenses, and related disclosures with respect to contingent assets and liabilities.
 We base our judgments, estimates and assumptions on current facts (including, in recent periods, the prolonged impact of global supply chain constraints and the impact of the fire event in June 2022 described in note 12), historical experience and various other factors that we believe are reasonable under the circumstances.
 The economic environment also impacts certain estimates and discount rates necessary to prepare our consolidated financial statements, including significant estimates and discount rates applicable to the determination of the recoverable amounts used in the impairment testing of our non-financial assets.
-Our assessment of these factors forms the basis for our judgments on the carrying values of our assets and liabilities, and the accrual of our costs and expenses.
-Actual results could differ materially from our estimates and assumptions.
-We review our estimates and underlying assumptions on an ongoing basis and make revisions as determined necessary by management.
+Our assessment of these factors forms the basis for our judgments on the carrying values of our assets and underlying assumptions on an ongoing basis and make revisions as determined necessary by management.
 Revisions are recognized in the period in which the estimates are revised and may also impact future periods.